 Julius Caesar Theme of Power

 When it seems evident to the conspirators in Shakespeare's play that Julius Caesar is headed for absolute power, he becomes a threat to the ideals and values of the Roman Republic.
+In other words, he's voted off the island.
 They assassinate Caesar before he can be crowned king.
 The irony is that Caesar's death results in civil war.
 As two factions with questionable motives grab for power, chaos ensues and the Republic is never the same again.
+See what happens when you don't plan ahead?

 By dramatizing the historical circumstances surrounding Caesar's assassination, Shakespeare asks a series of questions relevant to his 16th-century audience and readers today: How should cities and countries be governed?
 What makes a good leader?
 What happens when a political leader's power is unchecked?
-And, what happens when the leader dies without a suitable replacement lined up?
+What happens when the leader dies without a suitable replacement lined up?
+And who really did let the dogs out?

 Questions About Power